 Philippine military plane carrying 85 people crashes

-COTABATO, Philippines: A military plane carrying at least 85 people crashed in the southern Philippines on Sunday (Jul 4), the armed forces chief said.
+COTABATO, Philippines: A military plane carrying at least 85 people "missed the runway" and crashed in the restive southern Philippines on Sunday (Jul 4), the armed forces chief said.

-So far at least 40 people have been rescued from the burning wreckage of the C-130, which crashed as it tried to land on Jolo island in Sulu province, General Cirilito Sobejana told reporters.
+So far 40 people have been rescued from the burning wreckage of the C-130 transport aircraft, which was trying to land on Jolo island in Sulu province when the incident happened at 11.30am local time, said General Cirilito Sobejana.

-"It's very unfortunate," said Sobejana.
-"The plane missed the runway and it was trying to regain power but failed and crashed."
+"While transporting our troops from Cagayan de Oro (on the southern island of Mindanao), it missed the runway, trying to regain power but it didn't make it," Sobejana told local media, describing the accident as "very unfortunate".

-"Responders are at the site now, we are praying we can save more lives," Sobejana said.
+"Responders are at the site now, we are praying we can save more lives," Sobejana told AFP.

-The plane was transporting troops from southern Cagayan de Oro city, he said.
+Sobejana said the 40 rescued were being treated at the nearby 11th Infantry Division hospital.

 Many of the passengers had recently graduated from basic military training and were being deployed to the restive island as part of a joint task force fighting terrorism in the Muslim-majority region.